 Optimizing your GMB profile is both about updating and using GMB to tell Google everything it needs to know to accurately list your business in the right places at the right times (in local pack and Google Maps) and impress upon any potential customer coming across your GMB profile that yours is the business that best meets the needs defined in their local search term.

 Google My Business signals are vitally important to local search and their influence is growing year-on-year.
-They are now one of the defining factors in local search success so knowing how to optimize Google My Business could be the difference your local business needs to thrive.
+GMB is now the defining factor in local search success so knowing how to optimize Google My Business could be the difference your local business needs to thrive.

-The below chart shows how the influence of Google My Business signals on local ranking factors is in rude health (extracted from data originally published in Moz’s series of local ranking factors surveys.
+The below chart shows how the influence of Google My Business signals on local ranking factors is in rude health (extracted from data originally published in Moz and Whitespark’s series of local ranking factors surveys.